• Matskhvarishi church of the Saviour

 Matskhvarishi church of the Saviour

-The interior of the church, with its completely preserved wall paintings, is one of the most significant works from the period of the flourishing of the Svaneti painting school, created in 1140 by the artist Mikheil Maghlakeli, according to the preserved inscription.
+The interior of the church, with its completely preserved wall paintings, is one of the most significant works from the period of the flourishing of the Svaneti painting school, created in 1140 by the painter Mikheil Maghlakeli, according to the preserved inscription.

 The murals of Matskhvarishi are remarkable in many ways, particularly: